• Skip to main content

-In this post we learn how a shunt regulator IC works typically in SMPS circuits.
+In this post I have explained how a shunt regulator IC works typically in SMPS circuits.
 We take the example of the popular TL431 device and try to understand its use in electronic circuits through a few of its application notes.

 Electrical Specifications